Please Note: This page has been updated on 23/9/18, following delays to the reopening of two of the three museums.

 Good news at last on the fate of three of the four remaining closed Lancashire Museums.
-Lancashire County Council has announced that Helmshore Textile Mills, Queen Street Mill in Burnley and Judges’ Lodgings in Lancaster will open on Fridays, Saturdays and Sundays, from April through to October.
+Lancashire County Council has announced that Helmshore Textile Mills, Queen Street Mill in Burnley and Judges’ Lodgings in Lancaster will reopen, but on a part time basis.
 This will continue for two years until 2020 while talks are ongoing with unnamed cultural organisations, with a view to the running of the buildings and their collections being taken over from the council.
 The unnamed organisations could be museum trusts, or historical charities.

 This reprieve is welcome news and a positive step in the right direction.
 Many of us may have despaired as to what their fate would be as there has been little information released to the public about what was happening to the museums when they were closed two years ago.